greenbluebit/greenbluebit.github.io/collections/_projects/parkingAds.markdown

       title: CouchDB document for Ad Query
       description: This is the document that has all of the info about a service.
 In it we can see if the service is running and other details specific to the service.
 taggers:
+    - title: Java
-    - title: Game-Jam
+    - title: noSQL
-    - title: C#
+    - title: Angular
-    - title: Unity
+    - title: Frontend
 ---